 Checklist for Traveling to London: 1 Month Before

-First up is to make sure you have a UK power adapter for your electronics.
-The adapters used in the UK are not the same as the type used in the rest of Europe, so make sure you buy a UK-specific adapter.
+One of the most important things to bring to London: a power adapter!
+Adapters in the UK are NOT the same as the rest of Europe, and you’ll need a UK-specific adapter.
 Here is a great option for a pack of three (I haven’t seen them cheaper anywhere else!).

 Exchange Some Currency to British Pounds